JRC1995/Input-Sensitivity-Experimental/README.md

 I am working on a pre-trained model ([wide-residual-network](https://github.com/JRC1995/Wide-Residual-Network))

-The data pre-processing script, the saved models and all else are available here: https://github.com/JRC1995/Wide-Residual-Network
+The data pre-processing script, the saved models and all else are available here: https://github.com/JRC1995/Wide-Residual-Network (inside OLD)

 This implementation presented here is basically a toy implementation.